 - Termites: There are many things to watch out for in Florida that I don’t worry about in Colorado.
-Termites are very rare in Colorado, but are often found in Florida.
+Termites are very rare in Colorado, but termite control in Miami, FL is another matter.
 Hurricanes can cause damage and higher insurance, which we tend not to have in Colorado, but they don’t have damaging hail as much as Colorado.

 For more detail on all of this, make sure you listen to the podcast.